mahaarbo/casclik_examples/README.md

 ### Troubleshooting:
 1. PR2 connection issues: remember to run `export ROBOT=sim` before running the pr2 example.
 2. Moe2016_example1/2 not working after running pr2 example: the `kinetic_pr2` workspace contains a `controller_manager` that seems to override the standard installation.
 Deleting `./devel/` and `./build` fixes this issue.
+3. If you see mentions of missing position controllers, try `sudo apt-get install ros-VERSION-position-controllers`